The Ultimate Salkantay Trek to Machu Picchu Packing List

 Basic First Aid Kit

-If you’re joining an organized trek, your guide will most likely be carrying a first aid kit.
-If you’re hiking unsupported or independently, then a first aid kit is a must.
+If you join a trek organized by Salkantay Trekking, your guide will carry a first aid kit.
+However, if you are hiking without support or independently, then a first aid kit is a must.

 -